 Subsequent Periodic Meetings: Following the preliminary dissertation discussion, candidates should meet or consult regularly (at least once every two months) with their principal supervisors.
 An effective way to ensure that the principal supervisor is aware of the approach, themes, and direction of the dissertation is to prepare an outline at an early stage and to submit draft chapters as they are written.
 Usually, principal supervisors find it easier to deal with chapters of a dissertation from time to time rather than receiving very large portions of the dissertation at once.
 This will also help ensure that the candidate is proceeding in the right direction.

 Candidates are advised to keep the Graduate Program apprised of their meetings with their principal supervisors.
-If a candidate finds that, despite reasonable efforts, he or she is not receiving adequate supervision from a principal supervisor, the problem should be brought to the attention of the Graduate Program, who will apprise the Committee on Graduate Studies.
+If a candidate finds that, despite reasonable efforts, the student is not receiving adequate supervision from a principal supervisor, the problem should be brought to the attention of the Graduate Program, who will apprise the Committee on Graduate Studies.

 Special Provisions for Non-Resident S.J.D.
-Candidates: All non resident candidates must stay in periodic oral and/or written communication with their principal supervisors concerning the progress of their dissertation work.
-Nonresident candidates also are strongly encouraged to return to Cambridge at least once a year for consultations with their principal supervisors.
-If, in the opinion of a candidate’s principal supervisor, the candidate is not maintaining adequate contact, the Committee on Graduate Studies may require the candidate to submit periodic written reports of his or her progress, actual dissertation chapters, or other appropriate work.
+Candidates: All non-resident candidates must stay in periodic oral and/or written communication with their principal supervisors concerning the progress of their dissertation work.
+Non-resident candidates also are strongly encouraged to return to Cambridge at least once a year for consultations with their principal supervisors.
+If, in the opinion of a candidate’s principal supervisor, the candidate is not maintaining adequate contact, the Committee on Graduate Studies may require the candidate to submit periodic written reports of the student’s progress, actual dissertation chapters, or other appropriate work.